mhahnFr/iSongs-RadioText/README.md

 broadcasted.
 In order to get the currently broadcasted radio text from iTunes, I wrote a small AppleScript which simply returned to contents of the appopriate variable of iTunes.
-If the script returns the currently broadcasted radio text, the Interpreter object scans for the specific pattern in that string to see wether it contains song inormtions.
+If the script returns the currently broadcasted radio text, an parser object scans for the specific pattern in that string to see wether it contains song informations.
 If there is no content in that variable or if it is indicating that iTunes has no such variable (at the moment), the system to check the JSON file from the webplayer is activated.
 It parses the JSON file, which simply includes some HTML pieces which are containing the song informations.
 If the detected song differs from the one that is currently